The Very Short Version of My Fitness Journey

 THE MILESTONE IS REACHED

 Well fast forward and a little over a year later on January 2016, I hit the century mark of weight loss.
+Over 100lbs lost, that is the equivalent of losing both the kids off my back.
 I had done it.
 I had reached my goal, but something else came to mind.
 I didn't want to stop.
 I wanted more.
 I remembered a few months ago, I said to myself in one of my videos, that a six-pack of beer I had on my shirt would one day be a real six-pack of abs.
 I looked at the video and said I’m going all the way with this for my own sake and to prove everyone wrong.
 I remember everyone laughed at me for posting that video, even my wife and personal friends thought I was being silly, but in my mind I knew I had the drive and fire lit that could not be extinguished anymore.

 COMPETITION ADDS FIRE